QMeqGR/qm-maxima/README.md

    With this package it is also possible to create tensor product states for multiparticle systems and to perform calculations on those systems.

+   The package is loaded with: ‘load(qm);’

-   The ‘qm’ package was written by E. Majzoub, Univ.  of Missouri.
+   The ‘qm’ package was written by Eric Majzoub, University of Missouri.
 Email: majzoube-at-umsystem.edu

 1.2 Functions and Variables for qm